Principal's Qualification Program (PQP I and II)

 - a master’s degree that required completion of at least 30 graduate postsecondary credits or their equivalent, or a doctorate, or

-- at least 30 graduate postsecondary credits or their equivalent
+- at least 30 graduate postsecondary credits (excluding any courses applied toward teacher education program)

 - The graduate credits must have been granted by an institution authorized to grant an acceptable postsecondary degree and have been completed in addition to any credits required for initial certification.